playtron-os/gamelab/README.md

 ## Releases

-The pipeline in this repo will automatically build and upload the installers to the github releases once code is merged to the main branch.
+The pipeline in this repo will automatically build and upload the installers to the github releases once code is merged to the `release` branch.
 To change the version of the release, please update `package.json`

 ## Available Scripts